POST /documents.

 POST /documents endpoint is available in beta.
-Feedback welcome at help@corti.ai or via your Corti contact.What is guided synthesis?
+Feedback welcome at help@corti.ai or via your Corti contact.Features

 - Light-touch overrides — keep your base template, but patch a section’s title, instructions or output schema for a single call.